 Who decides when completion day happens?

 The vendor and buyer should get the chance to agree the date of completion in advance.
 Completion day traditionally has to be on a working weekday, to enable the money transfers through the bank and so your solicitor is available.
 You can plan your move once your date is set.
 Check out what to expect in terms of removals costs and see how to find the right removals company.

 Can I exchange and complete on the same day?

 It’s standard practice for completion to happen seven to 28 days after exchanging contracts.

 But exchanging and completing on the same day is possible, increasingly common, and has certain advantages.
-Completing on the same day as you exchange contracts speeds the process up, and means you don’t have to pay a deposit on exchange of contracts.
+Completing on the same day as you exchange contracts speeds up the conveyancing process, and means you don’t have to pay a deposit on exchange of contracts.
 However, there are downsides.
 It is incredibly stressful, and you don’t definitely know that you are moving until the day that you move, which makes arranging removals and forwarding post more complex.
 If anything does go wrong, you don’t have any time to put things right.
 You will need to have your house packed up with the removals men ready, while you are waiting to hear that contracts are being exchanged.

 - It is much less risky if you and the seller are chain-free, so there is no one else to mess things up.

 - It is easier if you are a cash purchaser, so you don’t have to worry about transferring money from the mortgage lender.